Refreshed 2020 Volvo XC90 crossover SUV adds Android Auto, rear captain's chairs

 MORE: Read our 2019 Volvo XC90 preview

 While Volvo will add a new hybrid option in some markets, company spokesperson Russell Datz said that the American-market XC90 will continue to be available with a 250-horsepower 2.0-liter turbo-4 in the XC90 T5, a 316-hp turbocharged and supercharged 2.0-liter inline-4 in the XC90 T6, and a 400-hp plug-in hybrid with the turbocharged and supercharged engine in the XC90 T8.
+The T8 hybrid's battery pack grows from 10.4 to 11.6 kwh, which may boost its electric range.

 2020 Volvo XC90